fatihadymn/TeamsManagement/README.md

 # Teams Management
-Teams Management system provide to manage your teams and players.
+Teams Management system provide to managed your teams and players.
 The project needs PostgreSQL, .Net 7.0.
 But don't worry about installment steps, there is no necessary to install all parts of these.
-This project needs only one requirement which is [Docker Desktop](https://www.docker.com/products/docker-desktop).
+This project needs only one requirement which is [Docker Desktop](https://www.docker.com/products/docker-desktop) and make sure that the program is working on your system.

 ## Tech
 - .Net 7.0